venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

-## Azure Synapse 1-click POC environment with pre-populated dataset, pipeline, notebook
+## Azure Synapse Link For CosmosDB 1-click environment,Deployment of Azure Synapse,Synapse Link for CosmosDB,CosmosDB(Analytical Containers),Notebook
 This 1-click deployment allows the user to deploy a Proof-of-Concept environment of Azure Synapse Analytics with dataset (New York Taxi Trips & Fares data), pipeline to (ingest, merge, aggregate), 	notebook (Spark ML prediction)

 ## Prerequisites